aswen/vim-workshop/README.md

 #### Learning is difficult

 The picture of the learning curves of editors is a joke, but not without good background.
 Learning Vim can be a hurdle to take.
 However, once you know a litle bit you can already be working very fast, at least as fast as you did in your previous edittor before.
 A good read about this is [A blog post by Yehuda Katz about his "learning Vim" experience][yehuda].

-[yehuda]: http://yehudakatz.com/2010/07/29/everyone-who-tried-to-convince-me-to-use-vim-was-wrong/ "Everyone Who Tried to Convince Me to use Vim was Wrong"

 #### History